Skip to content

 ‘Facts Are Stubborn, Statistics More Pliable’

-The extent of vehicle ‘taking’ in the UK is difficult to discern, likely understated.
+The extent of vehicle ‘taking’ in the UK is difficult to discern, likely understated by many.
 Indeed, much about the crime appears to be mispresented.

 In 2019, the Vehicle Crime Taskforce (VCT), identified the need for vehicle crime information.
 However, the VCT subsequently undertook few if any of its ‘tasks’ and the ‘force’ (if ever possessed or exhibited) waned almost immediately, .
 Years later, the extent of the problem is unquantifiable.
 Statements associated with the criminal activity are misleading, confusing, in some instances possibly intentionally so.